tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 [](id:on)
 #### on(eventName, callback, context)

 This API is used to subscribe to an event dispatched by the component.
-For details about the events, see the [event list](#event).
+For a list of the events, see [`TRTCCalling` Events](#event).

 <dx-codeblock>
 ::: javascript javascript